sibeov/fpga-hdl_optimal_practices/README.md

 industry.

 ## 4.2.
 FPGA- vs ASIC-development
-The initial author has currently no background in ASIC-development, but there should be noe problem in having both branches of the industry included.
+The initial author has currently no background in ASIC-development, but there should be no problem representing both branches.

 ## 4.3.
 HDLs
 The book is HDL-agnostic, meaning that VHDL, (System)verilog etc shall be equally represented with source-code examples